The NetFlow platform brings useful features such as IP data flow recording. This article explains how to configure this feature on UISP.

 - Related Articles

-Since the 0.13.0 release, UNMS supports recording IP data flows thanks to NetFlow protocol.
+The UISP supports recording IP data flows thanks to the NetFlow protocol.
 NetFlow versions 5 and 9 are supported.
 Any router that supports NetFlow data analysis may be used for this, but it is recommended to use the router that is functioning as the gateway from your network to the Internet.
-The plan is to gradually increment the use of data collected from NetFlow in a whole range of UNMS features.
+The plan is to gradually increment the use of data collected from NetFlow in a whole range of UISP features.

-In release 0.14.0 it is possible to enable NetFlow on EdgeRouter devices with one click, in order to provide data for CRM plugin.
+It is possible to enable NetFlow on EdgeRouter devices with one click, in order to provide data for the CRM plugin.

-In version 0.14.0, UNMS introduced a concept of Gateways.
+In UISP settings there is a section for UISP Gateways.
 Those are devices on the edge of a network and therefore well suited for measurement of data throughput.
-It is preferable to use Ubiquiti EdgeRouter devices in order to fully utilize UNMS capabilities in this regard.
+It is preferable to use Ubiquiti EdgeRouter devices in order to fully utilize UISP capabilities in this regard.
 To add a Gateway, go to Settings -> Network and press the button "+ Add new gateway".

 After that, a pop up will appear where a specific device has to be selected.
 Once the selection is made a WAN interface needs to be selected from a list of all interfaces found on that device.